Kat632/PP4-LettuceEat/README.md

 ### Design

 #### Colour Scheme
-I chose to use a clean white background, using green for the typography and flashes of orange, yellow and red which are typical salad colours.
+I chose to use a clean white background, using green and black for the typography and flashes of orange, yellow and red which are typical salad colours.
 I wanted the website to look fresh and convey a healthy feeling.

 The white background allows the colours in the recipe images to look bright, appetising and attractive.